-"We are delighted to support a charity with highly skilled volunteers at the forefront of the In April, Chief Executive Martin Houghton-Brown appeared before the DCMS Select Committee with a direct appeal: nation's health response.
-Through St John we are proud to protect communities in which our "There are those of us that have to step forward.
-Our entire customers and colleagues live and work.
-Thank organisation is now delivering for COVID 19, and, quite frankly, if the support does not come, we will run out of you to all at St John for their care, expertise and money.
-It is only reasonable that, if the Government say no, commitment to be there for those in need."
+In April, Chief Executive Martin Houghton-Brown appeared before the DCMS Select Committee with a direct appeal:

-they will have to make very difficult judgments about the future of St John Ambulance.
+"There are those of us that have to step forward.
+Our entire organisation is now delivering for COVID 19, and, quite frankly, if the support does not come, we will run out of money.
+It is only reasonable that, if the Government say no, they will have to make very difficult judgments about the future of St John Ambulance.
 We have money until August, and, if the current situation was to go beyond August, we would require heavy borrowing."